kmoreno7/p4_SharkTank/README.md

 We created an interactive webpage using HTML and Javascript, where a usere can filter by different pitch requirements.
 Once the pitch requirements are met and the page returns a probabilty of the likelihood an offer would be made.

 ## What is the probability that you could strike a deal with a Shark?
-Our initial question was can you
+Our initial question was can you predict the probability of striking a deal with a shark based on certain criteria?

 ## Technology & Methodology
 - Google Colab